Adobe-Consulting-Services/acs-aem-commons/_posts/2013-10-25-versioned-clientlibs.md

     transformerTypes="[linkchecker,versioned-clientlibs]"/>
 {% endhighlight %}

+> Other transformers may or may not be necessary.
+Please refer to the default configuration at `/libs/cq/config/rewriter/default` to see the default set of transformers.

 ## Apache Configuration

 To configure Apache to send the right header to set a long TTL: